Major Swing and the Bluebelles: “Advance Britannia!”, 1945

 Major Swing and the Bluebelles took the crowds through an evening of singing and dancing, with wartime hits such as ‘Boogie Woogie Bugle Boy’, Duke Ellington’s ‘It Don’t Mean a Thing’ and Nat King Cole’s ‘L-O-V-E’.
-The American GI soldiers came to Britain to aid the resistance of the German invasion during World War II and were well known for their lavish parties and boisterous behavior.
+The American GI soldiers came to Britain to aid the resistance of the German invasion during World War II and were well known for their lavish parties and boisterous behaviour.
 Therefore, what better way to send them off than with a night of American-English merrymaking!